somaij/netlify-cms-react-portfolio/content/works/guideo.md

       This second sketch is a successor to the original first sketch, in that it helps the user plan their route better.
+    sectionTitle: Sketches
+  - sectionText: >-
       The [full
       wireframe](https://app.moqups.com/JSomai/Aln757niFM/view/page/a10d02abc)
       has 2 interactive user flows.